mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Update the ratchet tree by setting to blank all nodes in the direct path of the removed leaf, and also setting the root node to blank
-* Truncate the tree such that the last tree element is non-null
 * Truncate the tree such that the rightmost non-blank leaf is the last node of the tree